 What is the 16 – 19 Tuition Fund?

-The 16 to 19 tuition fund is one-off funding provided by the Department for Education for the 2020 to 2021 academic year only.
-It is ring fenced funding to mitigate the disruption to learning arising from coronavirus (COVID-19).
+The 16 to 19 tuition fund is ring-fenced funding for schools, colleges and all other 16 to 19 institutions who receive annual funding allocations from ESFA for the provision of 16 to 19 education, to mitigate the disruption to learning arising from coronavirus (COVID-19).

-The funding is provided to support small group tuition for 16 to 19 students in English, maths, and other courses where learning has been disrupted.
+The funding is to support small group tuition for students aged 16 to 19 in English, maths and other subjects that have been disrupted, including vocational and/or academic learning.

 More details can be found here.